 While this crisis was around long before the pandemic, the situation seems to have worsened with the pandemic.
 The Centers for Disease Control and Prevention issued an order to stop people from getting expelled and forced into crowded living situations or homeless shelters where COVID-19 spreads easily.
 This order was extended recently to cover cities that were most affected by the coronavirus.

 But as the pandemic surges on and local and state governments struggle to distribute emergency rental aid, the true understanding of who is most affected and where is hindered by a lack of local eviction data.
 This data varies throughout the country; it’s hard to know who lost their homes during the COVID crisis, and where the loss is concentrated, etc.

 Good data helps people to understand the extent of the housing crisis the country is currently facing.
 Without a true understanding of renters susceptible to eviction, it would be hard for parties to plan or act.
 It is akin to not knowing how many cancer or car accident cases there is each year.
 It’s critical to know what cities have the lowest and highest eviction rates and learn what’s working – and that’s where data comes in.
 As mentioned earlier, Eviction Lab does a great job providing data.
 However, they have incomplete records and lack data for several states that seal their eviction records or don’t release records publicly.

 That is where a big data provider like Enformion comes into play.
 With thousands of sources and millions of public and proprietary records, they can fill in the gaps.
-Whether you are a local leader, legal representative, or tenant screening company, having access to real-time eviction data can help you make an informed decision.
+Whether you are a local leader or legal representative, having access to real-time eviction data can help you make an informed decision.
 Enformion allows you to do this and much more.
 Contact us today to begin your free trial.